aviyelverse/Open-Source-Requests/mobsf.md

-# MobSF Enhancement Requests
+# MobSF Requests

-Enhancement and feature requests for _[MobSF](https://mobsf.github.io/docs/)_ are listed here, and community can pick the ones they want to complete and be rewarded for completing them.
+Requests for _[MobSF](https://mobsf.github.io/docs/)_ are listed here, and community can pick the ones they want to work on.

 **BEFORE PICKING UP AN ISSUE, PLEASE ENSURE IT'S OPEN FOR CONTRIBUTIONS.**